 Amanda Burgod, LISW

 Amanda graduated from Iowa State University with a degree in sociology and psychology.
 She has also received a Master’s degree in social work from the University of Iowa and is licensed through the Social Work Board of Examiners.
 Amanda works with adults and teenagers and enjoys helping individuals learn to utilize their own strengths to work through past trauma and current issues.
-Amanda has over ten years of experience in this field and has worked in residential settings, in home counseling, and child welfare services.
-Amanda accepts Title 19 (Medicaid), Iowa Health and Wellness, Aetna, Blue Cross, and some private insurance plans, or private pay clients.
+Amanda has over fifteen years of experience in this field and has worked in residential settings, in home counseling, and child welfare services.
+Amanda is also trained in Eye Movement Desensitization and Reprocessing (EMDR), which can help clients process trauma and negative beliefs about oneself.
+Amanda accepts Title 19 (Medicaid), Iowa Health and Wellness, Aetna, Blue Cross, Tricare, and some private insurance plans, or private pay clients.

 Pam Freeman, LISW

 Pam Freeman, MSW, LISW is an independently licensed social worker in the state of Iowa.
 She earned her B.A. degree in psychology from Central College and a masters degree in social work from the University of Iowa.
 Pam has extensive experience working with children and families in settings such as schools, shelters and home visitation programs.
 She provides support through a variety of treatment modalities including TF-CBT (trauma focused cognitive behavioral therapy), CBT, play therapy (client centered and directed), motivational interviewing, Sand Tray therapy for trauma and grief processing, Pam works with children, adults, and families.
 Pam has experience providing services to individuals who are struggling with anxiety, depression, postpartum depression, trauma, grief and loss.
 She has training in domestic violence support and has worked with ethnically diverse populations.